leogx9r/DiscordCrypt/TECHNICALITIES.md

 > compromise** these servers.
 It however cannot be done by a third party without
 > breaking into or compromising Discord's SSL certificate.
 >
+> A rather excellent resource explaining this process can be seen in the video below.
+>
 > [![https://i.imgur.com/Ti6BzSv.png](https://img.youtube.com/vi/vsXMMT2CqqE/0.jpg)](https://youtube.com/watch?v=vsXMMT2CqqE "MiTM Attacks")
 >
 > **N.B.
 These attacks can only be performed during a key exchange as this is the only time